Working

 Do you offer training for whole teams or organizations?

 Yes.
-I offer customized trainings for group practices, clinics, organizations, and professional communities seeking education in ketamine-assisted therapy and psychedelic-informed care.
-Trainings are tailored to your team’s experience level and goals and may be offered as workshops, retreats, or multi-session learning series.
+I offer customized trainings for group practices, clinics, and organizations seeking clinically grounded, inclusive education.
+Trainings may address relational frameworks, trauma informed care, neurodivergence, identity affirming practice, and working with complex client dynamics.
+Content is tailored to your team’s experience level and goals and can be delivered as workshops or multi session learning experiences.

 What topics do your trainings cover?